SAP/abap-file-formats/doc/specification.md

 ### Compatible File Format Changes

-For compatible changes to the file format, the file format is updated.
+For compatible changes to the file format, the format is just updated.
 The indicator whether the format has to be changed should not be updated.

-Following changes are considered as compatible to the file format:
+Following changes to file formats are considered as compatible :

 - Descriptions or titles are changed
-- Value for a field (enum) is added (remark: this might lead to syntax errors in ABAP system that don't support this value)
+- Values for a field (enum) are added (remark: this might lead to syntax errors in ABAP system that don't support this value)

 ### Incompatible File Format Changes

-If a file format is changed incompatibly, a new file format with a new format version has to be created.
+If a file format is changed incompatibly, a new file format with a new version has to be created.
 The old file format is kept.
 It can be used for old/exisiting versions of files.

-Following changes are considered as incompatible to the file format:
+Following changes to file formats are considered as incompatible:

-- File type is changed (e.g., from xml to json)
+- Content type of the file is changed (e.g., from xml to json)
-- Structure is changed (e.g., field is moved to a sub structure)
+- Content structure within the file is changed (e.g., field is moved to a sub structure)
-- Mandatory field is added
+- Mandatory fields are added
-- Mandatory field is removed  (old implementations might rely on the field to be mandatory)
+- Mandatory fields are removed  (old implementations might rely on the field to be mandatory)
-- Non-mandatory field is added [as of now, we might want to change `additionalProperties` to `true` to make it compatible]
-- Non-mandatory field is removed [as of now, we might want to change `additionalProperties` to `true` to make it compatible]
+- Non-mandatory fields are added
+- Non-mandatory fields iare removed
-- Field is renamed
+- Fields are renamed
 - Type of a field is changed (e.g. from `string` to `number`)
 - Semantic of a field is changed
-- Value for a field (e.g., in enum) is removed
+- Values of a field (e.g., in enum) are removed
 - Length of a field is shortened
 - Length of a field is extended, if some systems cannot store this information

+---
-Currently, ABAP file formats are not kept stable, yet.
+**Note**: Currently, ABAP file formats are not kept stable, yet.
 They might still change incompatible without creating a new file format version.

+---